p-harting/local-bar/README.md

 For this project, I've incorporated Playfair Display and Lato fonts sourced from Google Fonts.
 The font sizes are dynamically adjusted for responsive design.
 - Playfair Display is employed for the page logo and headings.
 - Lato is utilized for the menu and body text.

-## Project Rationale
-Local Bar, the establishment, inspired the development of this project to provide patrons and potential visitors with easy access to essential information about the venue and its offerings.
-The key project goals and target audience include:

-### Key Project Goals:
-- **Enhancing Visitor Experience:** The primary objective is to create a digital platform that mirrors the welcoming ambiance and convenience of the physical bar, offering patrons an engaging and informative online experience.
-- **Promoting Local Business:** By showcasing the unique atmosphere, events, and drinks available at Local Bar, the project aims to support the local economy and foster community engagement.
-- **Accessibility:** It's imperative to ensure that the website is accessible to all users, including those with disabilities, by implementing responsive design and adhering to web accessibility standards.

-### Target Audience:
-The target audience for the Local Bar website comprises:
-- **Regular Patrons:** Individuals who frequent Local Bar and want quick access to information about upcoming events, drink specials, and other updates.
-- **Potential Visitors:** Those who are considering visiting Local Bar for the first time and want to learn more about what the establishment has to offer.
-- **Local Community Members:** Residents of the neighborhood interested in supporting local businesses and staying informed about community events and initiatives.

-By catering to the needs of these groups, the Local Bar website aims to serve as a valuable resource for both loyal patrons and newcomers alike, fostering a sense of community and belonging.

 ## Features
 ### Navigation Bar